Alhambra, Phoenix: Location

 Alhambra encompasses an area south of Northern Avenue, west of 7th Street, east of 43rd Avenue, and north of Grand Avenue or the Grand Canal.

 History

 The community's name was chosen by William John Murphy (1839–1923) to designate one of the four North Phoenix areas he sub-divided.

 It was built principally to satisfy the housing needs of a growing population in the aftermath of World War II.

 Many of those who moved to the area discovered it when they were stationed at Luke Air Force Base.

 Demographics

 As of 2010, Alhambra had a population of 127,764 living in an area of roughly 20 square miles, giving a density of about 6,400/square mile.
 61.1% of residents were white, 6.6% were black or African American, 3.4% were American Indian or Alaska Native, and 4.1% were Asian or Pacific Islander.
 21% of residents were some other race, and 3.9% were persons of two or more races.

+Crime

+In September of 2024, Varsha Patel, the owner of The Royal Inn Hotel was arrested for receiving kickbacks from drugs and prostitution operations occurring within the hotel.
+The Royal Inn was seized and shut down by the FBI.